GiusTex/EdgeGPT/README.md

 ```

 ## Weaknesses:
 Sometimes the character ignores the Bing output, even if it is in his memory.
-Being still a new application, you are welcome to test to find your optimal result, be it clearing the conversation, changing the context around the Bing output, or something else.
+Being still a new application, you are welcome to make tests to find your optimal result, be it clearing the conversation, changing the context around the Bing output, or something else.

 ## Contributing
 Pull requests, suggestions and bug reports are welcome, but as I'm not a programmer I can't guarantee I'll be of help.